bhauman/figwheel-main/docs/docs/your_own_page.md

 This file will be a Clojure source file rather than a ClojureScript source file and it will be running in the Clojure server process.

+> We are about to introduce you to some Clojure code.
+If you have
+> never worked with Clojure up to now, I highly reccomend you
+> understand how to work with [Clojure at the REPL][clojure-repl]
+> before starting this.
+If you do want to go ahead with this example,
+> first start your `hello-world.core` example build running with
+> `clojure -m figwheel.main -b dev -r` and keep your the browser page
+> open and in view while you code it, as this will give you important
+> feedback about the correctness of the Clojure code as you work.
+Only
+> configure the `:ring-handler` option when you are sure the code is
+> correct and loadable.

 Without further ado here is our fancy handler to serve our HTML host page.